 Nord Stream 2: Twists and turns of a controversial gas pipeline

-The Biden administration in mid-March made clear it is committed to complying with the sanctions legislation put in place with bipartisan support in Congress, and called on companies involved to "immediately abandon work on the pipeline".
-This dampened expectations for a deal between Germany and the U.S.
+The Biden administration in mid-March had said it is committed to complying with the sanctions legislation put in place with bipartisan support in Congress, and called on companies involved to "immediately abandon work on the pipeline".
+This dampened expectations for a deal between Germany and the U.S. - with Merkel travelling to Washington, D.C., hopes are back up.

 German, U.S. and international media such as Handelsblatt, Wall Street Journal and the Financial Times had reported in mid-February that the administration of new President Joe Biden might be willing to make a deal with Germany on Nord Stream 2, according to government sources.
 A deal could involve waiving sanctions in turn for an agreement that Germany would shut off future natural gas deliveries through the pipeline, for example in case Russia put pressure on Ukraine.